 Our officials are prohibited from accepting any financial or other benefits in exchange for displaying lenders and loan options in FASTChoice.
 Prohibited activities include: receiving compensation to serve on any lender board of directors or advisory boards; accepting gifts including trips, meals, and entertainment; allowing lenders to staff our institution's financial aid office; allowing lenders to place our institution's name or logo on any of their products; and owning of lenders' stock (for college officials who make financial decisions for our institution).

-If you find Work-Study is included in your award offer, you have the option to accept or decline that opportunity.
+If you find Work-Study is included in your offer letter, you have the option to accept or decline that opportunity.
 Upon meeting Work-Study eligibility requirements and approval of your application for an available position, you will then complete the Work-Study employment paperwork with the human resources department.

 The ATSU Work-Study Handbook provides information to both students and supervisors about how to post and how to secure a Work-Study position.
 Students will apply for positions by creating an account and completing the designated FWS application on the Work-Study Job Board.

 If you choose to decline some or all of the Work-Study opportunity, you may elect to increase your Graduate PLUS loan by the amount of unaccepted Work-Study funds.

 A.T.
 Still University is approved by the U.S. Department of Veterans Affairs (DVA) for the certification of students eligible to receive VA educational benefits.
 Our personnel are aware and committed to working with veterans and active duty soldiers to ensure student success.

 We cannot assist you with determining your eligibility for benefits.
 You are required to contact the DVA to determine eligibility.
 However, we are responsible for certifying your enrollment status to the VA, which results in you getting paid.

 School certifying officials